vivekd16/README_Design_Kit/READMEelements.md

 This README design kit consists of various elements to enhance your README profile, including:

-Contribution Graph, Stats Cards, Language Cards, Repository Details Cards, Coding Platform Stats Cards, Profile View Counters, Quotes and Jokes Cards, Lines and Waves, Decorations and Animations.
+Contribution Graph, Stats Cards, Language Cards, Repository Details Cards, Coding Platform Stats Cards, Profile View Counters, Quotes and Jokes Cards, Lines and Waves, Decorations, Animations and Socials.

 Simply click on a title to expand the dropdown menu.